Slim the Mobster: 2011: Slim The Mobster presents War Music

 His first album was War Music, powered by Crooks & Castles.
 War Music features ten original tracks including "Whose House?", "What Goes Up", and "Back Against the Wall".
 In addition to rhymes from Slim, guest work came from Snoop Dogg, Kendrick Lamar, Prodigy, Nikki Grier and more.
-The street album features production from Dr. Dre, Jake One, Nottz, Bink, Sid Roams, and Siege Monstracity.
-The album is executive produced by Dr. Dre, Snoop Dogg and Sha Money XL and was originally hosted by DJ Whoo Kid.
+The street album features production from Dr. Dre, Jake One, Bink, Sid Roams, and Siege Monstracity.
+The album is executive produced by Sha Money XL and was originally hosted by DJ Whoo Kid.

 2012–present: S.O.O.N.
 (Something Out of Nothing)

 His debut album under Aftermath Entertainment, entitled S.O.O.N.
 (Something Out Of Nothing), was due to be released on August 21, 2012.
-Among the many contributors are Xzibit, King Tee, Eminem, Kendrick Lamar, Snoop Dogg, Jay Rock, Busta Rhymes, and Big K.R.I.T.
+Among the many contributors were Xzibit, King Tee, Eminem, Kendrick Lamar, Snoop Dogg, Jay Rock, Busta Rhymes, and Big K.R.I.T.
 In 2012 he left Aftermath Entertainment and planned to release his album S.O.O.N.
 (Something Out Of Nothing) on Gang Module.